Pallab07-Code/Assistant-bot-Repo/README.md

 # Assistant-bot-Repo
-A assistant bot with speech recognition system.
+An assistant bot called Shadow with speech recognition system.